frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/selling/articles/applying-discount.md

 The feature of Discount (%) is available in all sales and purchase transactions.

-If you want to apply a discount (as a Percentage) regularly for certain quantities you'd rather use a "Pricing Rule" [Click here to learn more about Pricing Rule  functionality](/docs/user/manual/en/accounts/pricing-rule).
+If you want to apply a discount (as a Percentage) regularly for certain quantities you'd rather use a "Pricing Rule".
+Read [Pricing Rule](/docs/user/manual/en/accounts/pricing-rule) documentation to learn more.

 ## 2. Discount on Net Total or Grand Total